Fixin's for People Who Like Food

 Print this Recipe Print for Distribution Print with Pictures Add to the Menu

 Hawai'ian bread is a sweetened bread, much like a brioche, that is commonly found in Hawai'ian cuisine.
+It is the perfect delivery system for a ham, cheese, and grilled pineapple slider.
 There are countless variations of Hawaiian Bread recipes, often handed down from your "Kupuna Wahine" (Grandmother).
-Hawaiian Bread is often served as a large single round loaf and then cut into slices, or served as small rolls.
-This recipe creates the individual, single serving rolls.
-Due to the high amount of acids in the pineapple juice, the yeast will require a longer rise time.
-With a little patience, you can end up with the perfect container for a ham, cheese, and grilled pineapple slider.
-In order to produce a soft fluffy crumb, this recipe requires dough that is very sticky and difficult to handle.
-Working additional flour into the dough will effect the quality of your finished bread.
-In order to prevent the dough from sticking without adding more flour, use frequently applied olive oil or water on your hands while working with the dough.
+This recipe creates individual, single serving rolls of Hawai'ian Bread.
+In order to produce a soft and fluffy roll, the dough should be very sticky and will be difficult to handle.
+Working additional flour into the dough will make the finished bread too heavy.
+In order to prevent the dough from sticking without adding more flour, you can use frequently applied olive oil or water on your hands.
+For best results, form each roll into a silicone tray with 2.5 inch cups.

 Ingredients: